Izet Redžepagić

-Izet Redžepagić (1955 – 2007) was a professional footballer who played in the former Yugoslavia and Turkey.
+Izet Redžepagić (27 September 1955 – 16 May 2007) was a footballer who played in the former Yugoslavia and Turkey.

 Club career

 Born in Yugoslavia, Redžepagić started playing football for local side FK Borac Banja Luka in the Yugoslav First League.
 He would also join fellow First League side NK Osijek.

 In 1986, Redžepagić moved to Turkey, joining Süper Lig side Dardanelspor for one seasons.
 He made 22 leagues appearances for the club.

 Personal life

 Redžepagić died from a long illness in 2007.